JackFongNew/dsiprojects/Ames Iowa Housing Price Prediction/README.md

 From my knowledge of housing prices and the property industry in general, it surprises me that location does not rate higher as the predictor.
 Moving forward, I should consider to include more location related features to improve my prediction.
 The aging of the house will obviously reduce the housing price.

+## Conclusion
+From my analysis of the 80 features, I have created 28 new features (7 from the actual features, 6 new combined features and 15 dummy features).
+In the end, I have achieved the best results using the ElasticNEt regression and the model is good for price prediction.

+Of the top 5 features out of the 28 features in terms of price predictability based on the ElasticNet bar chart, 4 of them relate to the housing profile and only 1 (#4 neighborhood) relates to location.
+1. above ground living area
+2. overall (combination of overall quality and overall condition)
+3. total basement area
+4. neighborhood
+5. quality (quality rating of various features)

+However, the top 3 features that hurt the value most are:
+1. overall age(age of the house with/ or without remodeling)
+2. ms_subclass_30
+3. ms_subclass_160

 ## Recommendations
 ### Value Impact Business Recommendations
 The owner of the house can do a number of remodeling improvement to increase the value of the house but these would need to be cost justified.
 Example include expansion of the masonry veneer area, increasing size of garage, changing garage style or house style.

 Based of the correlation between the neighborhoods and saleprice, the neighborhoods worth investing in are Timberland, College Creek, Somerset, Stone Brook, Northridge Heights, Veenker and Northridge.

-The model is constructed based of the Ames, Iowa dataset.
+The model is constructed based of the Ames, Iowa dataset and will not generalize well to other cities since it includes specific neighbourhoods by name.
 The basic predictability of the model is still applicable but it has to be customized based on the other cities features which involve changes.

 ### Data Massage
 When running data massage routine, we must ensure our actions maintain data integrity, e.g. determining the percentage of allowable data to eliminate, imputation of the missing data or the consideration of the outlier(s).
 All these decisions will affect the prediction outcome.